 What Is Coffee Extraction?

 Simply put, coffee extraction is the process of using dissolving water to pull flavors and other properties out of the coffee grounds you use.
-During extraction, you’ll pull the bitter caffeine and bright acids first.
+During extraction, you will pull the bitter caffeine and bright acids first.
 Then the oils, sugars, and solids will be extracted.
 The final component to be pulled from the coffee is the darker compounds.
-The real trick, however, is finding your personal sweet spot so you can make a great cup of coffee using this process.
+The real trick, however, is finding your sweet spot so you can make a great cup of coffee using this process.

 What Affects Coffee Extraction?

 Brewing great coffee takes the right balance.
 If you have all the variables working together the extraction process can be more well-rounded, resulting in a better cup of coffee.
 Let’s take a look at those variables so you can find which process is best for your taste buds.

 When using smaller coffee grounds, water will extract the good stuff faster.
 This is why most coffee beans are ground to the size you see them.
 It helps reduce the amount of time needed to make a good cup of coffee.

 To help you determine which grind size is best suited for your favorite coffee brews, here’s a look at a few preferred grind sizes for some of the most popular brews.

 When it comes to water temperature, hotter is better.
 With hotter water, the changes you want to take place during the extraction process are more violent and happen faster.
 Most brewing experts feel that the ideal water temperature ranges from 195 to 205 degrees Fahrenheit.

 The amount of time you brew your coffee determines how much water is extracted from the coffee grounds.
 A regular-sized cup of black coffee only needs around 2 to 4 minutes of brew time.
 Drinks with smaller coffee grounds, like espresso, can be brewed in as little as 20 to 30 seconds.